-21 Jul Patch Cable Definition, Types, and Uses
+21 Jul Patch Cabling Definition, Types, and Uses

 Patch cables are critical to the operation of electronic and optical equipment, and can allow system performance to operate at the intended high speeds and bandwidth.